Interlisp/Interlisp.github.io/content/en/history/timeline/_index.md

 title:  Interlisp Timeline
 type: docs
 weight: 50
+aliases:
+ - /medley/history/timeline/
 ---

-This draft started with Teitelman’s [History of Interlisp](/documentation/History_of_Interlisp.pdf).
-The [Bibliography](/bibliography/) has a wealth of additional information.
+This timeline started with Teitelman’s [History of Interlisp](/documentation/History_of_Interlisp.pdf).
+The [Bibliography](/bibliography/) has a wealth of additional historical information.

 ## 1960s